beskay/gas-guide/README.md

 3. [BadERC20](./src/practice/BadERC20.sol)
 4. [BadERC721](./src/practice/BadERC721.sol)

 `ArraySum` is an example contract where you can apply various gas optimization patterns.
-The required gas goal is achieveable by just using the techniques described in the [Gas optimization techniques](OPTIMIZATIONS.md) section.
+The required gas goal is achieveable by just using the patterns described in the [Gas optimization techniques](OPTIMIZATIONS.md) section.

 `Airdrop`, `BadERC20` and `BadERC721` are inefficient contracts that have been deployed onchain.
 Note: `Airdrop` is just inefficient, but the code quality itself is good.
 However, the quality of `BadERC721` and especially `BadERC20` can be improved.
 Try to improve them as much as you can.
 You can use the following test cases to track your progress: